emnify/product-docs/docs/sdks/java/quickstart.md

 description: Step-by-step guide for installing and using the emnify Java SDK
 last_update:
   date: 08-20-2021
-pagination_label: Java SDK Quickstart
+pagination_label: Getting started with the Java SDK
-sidebar_label: Quickstart
+sidebar_label: Getting started
 slug: /sdks/java/quickstart
 ---